Blog · April 7, 2026

 You're on a roof at 2pm and three calls come in.
 What happens to them depends entirely on what you've set up to catch them.

-Most contractors land on this question after losing a job to a missed call.
-You had the capacity, the customer called, but no one answered.
+This question usually comes up after you lose a job to a missed call.
+You had the crew available, the customer called, nobody picked up.
 They called the next guy.
-You'll never know it happened.
+You never even knew it happened.

 What a Traditional Answering Service Does

-Traditional answering services use real operators, usually in a call center.
-They pick up your calls, take a message, and either email it to you or try to transfer the call.
-Some of the better ones can book appointments if you use a calendar system they integrate with.
+Real operators in a call center.
+They pick up, take a message, email it to you or try to transfer.
+Some can book appointments if you use a calendar they integrate with, but most just take the message.

-The downsides add up fast.
-Operators work shifts, which means quality varies by time of day.
-They read from scripts they didn't write for your business.
-They take messages instead of booking jobs.
-And they cost $200 to $500 a month for a service that still drops calls when volume spikes.
+The downsides: operators rotate through shifts so quality varies by time of day.
+They're reading scripts they didn't write about your business.
+They take messages instead of booking work.
+And they run $200 to $500 a month for a service that still drops calls when volume spikes because there aren't enough operators on.

 What an AI Receptionist Does

-An AI receptionist is a voice agent trained on your business.
-It picks up on the first ring, every time.
-It can collect job details, answer questions about your services, check your calendar, and book the appointment.
-After the call, it texts you a summary.
+Voice agent trained on your business.
+Picks up first ring, every time.
+Collects job details, answers questions about your services, checks your calendar, books the appointment.
+Texts you a summary after.

-It never calls in sick.
-It doesn't go home at 5pm.
-It handles the same call at 11pm on a Sunday that it handles at 10am on a Tuesday.
+Doesn't call in sick.
+Handles the same call at 11pm Sunday that it handles at 10am Tuesday.

 | Option | Monthly Cost | Books Appointments | 24/7 Coverage |